A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

 \subsection{Finite element method}

 The first rigorous method employed in this study is the full three-dimensional FEM solver implemented in COMSOL Multiphysics.
-This approach computes stationary electromagnetic fields as intrinsically three-dimensional entities, without imposing any enforced factorization of the form ${E=E_\text{2D}(x,y)E_{\text{1D}}(z)}$.
+This approach computes stationary electromagnetic fields as intrinsically three-dimensional entities, without imposing any enforced factorization of the form ${\mathbf{E}=E_\text{2D}(x,y)E_{\text{1D}}(z)}$.
 Moreover, strict TE-polarization of the fundamental A, B, C, and D modes is not assumed within the FEM framework, allowing for a considerable out-of-plane electric-field component $E_z(x,y,z)$ component.

 Periodic boundary conditions are applied along the $x$- and $y$-axes, rendering the structure infinite in the lateral dimensions.
 The multilayer stack is terminated at the top and bottom by perfectly matched layers (PMLs).
 To minimize spurious mode overlap with the PMLs, a 200-nm air buffer layer is introduced above the ITO layer, whereas the lower PML is placed directly beneath the n-type AlGaN cladding layer, which has a thickness of 2000 nm.
+Our convergence tests have shown that a physics-controlled mesh with the element-size regime set to “finer” provides sufficient accuracy for determining the resonance eigenfrequencies and Q factors of the PCSEL structures under study.

+Based on this method, radiation constants are evaluated as $\alpha_i=\beta_0/Q_i$, while the spatial frequencies are given by $\overline{\nu}=\omega_in_\text{eff}/c$, where $n_\text{eff}$ is approximated by the effective index of the 1D multilayer slab introduced in the 3D-CWT model.
+Note that this approximation is sufficient for determining the 1D and 2D coupling coefficients, as these are more sensitive to the frequency gaps between the modes than to their absolute values.